 She jumped.
 “Yes?”

 “What’re you doing?
 You’ve been walking in circles all morning.”
 Angus stepped around one of the stacks.
 “You’re going to wear poor Laetitia’s paws out.”

 Rachel peered around him.
 The Unfriendly Librarian was on the front desk, ignoring them.
 “Have you noticed anything unusual?” she asked.

 “Other than you?”

-She rolled her eyes at him.
+She rolled her eyes.
 “Yes, other than me.”

 “Because I think the library has a ghost.”

 “Well, the thing is, we may have a problem.”